-The affirmative vote of a majority of shares entitled to vote at the meeting will be required to amend the certificate of incorporation to increase the authorized shares of common stock.
-If a quorum is present, the affirmative vote of a majority of shares represented in person or by proxy will be required to elect the directors, amend the stock option plans to increase the total number of authorized shares and to decide any other matter which may properly be submitted to a vote at the meeting.
+The affirmative vote of a majority of shares entitled to vote at the meeting will be required to amend the certificate of incorporation to authorize the issuance of up to a total of 5,000,000 shares of preferred stock with such powers, preferences, rights and limitations as the board of directors may designate from time to time.
+If a quorum is present, the affirmative vote of a majority of shares represented in person or by proxy will be required to elect the directors and to decide any other matter which may properly be submitted to a vote at the meeting.
 Accordingly, any shares present but not voted, including abstentions and broker non-votes, will have the same effect as shares voted against approval.